syncfusion/ej2-showcase-vue-organizational-chart/README.md

 ## To Run the application

-Run `npm run dev` for a dev server.
+Run `npm run serve` for a dev server.
 Navigate to `http://localhost:8080/`.
 The application will automatically reload if you change any of the source files.